Pole Shoulder Stretch

 This stretch uses your dance pole to help you find those tight muscles, and to deepen the stretch when you're ready.
 Since upper body strength is so important in pole dancing, we need to take good care of those shoulders!

-Start by facing your dance pole and grasping it lightly just below shoulder height.
+Here's how to get the most out of this stretch...start by facing your dance pole and grasping it lightly just below shoulder height.
 Stand with your feet about 12 - 18 inches away.

 Then slowly rotate your body away from your pole, in the opposite direction to the extended arm.